gaesa/mpv-hold-accelerate/README.md

 ### Why do I see freeze frames when I reduce the speed of video playback?

 The phenomenon you’re observing is largely due to the way video playback works and the limitations of frame rates.
 When you slow down a video, the frames are stretched over a longer period of time.
 If there aren’t enough frames to fill these gaps, some frames may be displayed for longer than intended, resulting in “freeze frames”.
-This effect can be more noticeable if you have enabled the `interpolation` in `~/.config/mpv/mpv.conf`, this can be more noticeable.
+Although the current program uses a method of step-by-step adjustment of the video playback speed to mitigate this issue, the effect can still be very noticeable, especially if you have enabled the `interpolation` in `~/.config/mpv/mpv.conf`.
 To reduce the visibility of these freeze frames, you can comment out the `interpolation` line in the mpv configuration file.
 This will disable interpolation and may provide a smoother viewing experience when changing the playback speed to a slower rate.

 ## Improvements Over [Ciacconas/mpv-scripts](https://github.com/Ciacconas/mpv-scripts/blob/master/hold_accelerate.lua)